Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Introduction

 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:Model}, we define MO models that we use in this study and explain their features in detail.
-In Sec.~\ref{sec:IPR}, we show the IPR for the zero modes and discuss its finite-size scaling.
-In Sec.~\ref{sec:ML}, we explain how we apply machine learning, and present the results.
-Finally, in Sec.~\ref{sec:summary}, we present a summary of this paper.
-The appendix is devoted to the details of the 2D symplectic model, from which we extract data of the extended state.
+In Sect~\ref{sec:Model}, we define the MO models used in this study and explain their features in detail.
+In Sect~\ref{sec:IPR}, we show the IPR for the zero modes and discuss its finite-size scaling.
+In Sect~\ref{sec:ML}, we explain how we apply machine learning and present the results.
+Finally, in Sect~\ref{sec:summary}, we present a summary of this paper.
+The appendix is devoted to details of the two-dimensional (2D) symplectic model, from which we extract data of the extended states.